 Group Active ingredient

 1A Methomyl, thiodicarb

-ЗA Synthetic pyrethroids (several)
+3A Synthetic pyrethroids (several)

 5 Spinetoram

 6 Emamectin benzoate

 28 Chlorantraniliprole

-Pofor: Cropl ifa Australia Export Committee on Insecticido Posistanco Mode

 Refer: CropLife Australia Expert Committee on Insecticide Resistance Mode of Action Classification for Insecticides.

 - 1. To ensure the most effective control of the pest: - a) Product labels should at all times be carefully read and adhered to. - b) Full recommended rates of registered insecticides should always be used. - c) Ensure good coverage of the target area to maximise contact.